 - Study space

-- Attend Professional Development: Staff will participate in training tailored to the content and site of your outdoor classroom project.
-Training funds will be provided through the grant, but decided upon by school staff.
-Examples: Project WILD, Project WET, Project Learning Tree, Nature Explore
+- Attend Professional Development – Grant recipients will receive an additional $1,000 in staff training funds per school for each year of the grant.
+Staff will participate in training tailored to the content and site of your outdoor classroom project, which will be decided upon by school staff.
+Professional development examples: Project WILD/WET, Nature Explore, ANP Park Rangers, etc.

 Applications are accepted on a rolling basis.